pmean/build-website/text/05/InferentialDescriptive.md

 as a descriptive statistic.
 It depends on whether the correlation is being used to describe a population or if it is intended to test a particular hypothesis.
-I also warned that these types of labels (inferential, descriptive) aren\'t really needed most of the time.
+I also warned that these types of labels (inferential, descriptive) aren't really needed most of the time.

-After I responded to her, I realized that I didn\'t have a decent definition of inferential or descriptive statistics, so I add them and found a few examples on the BioMed Central website.
+After I responded to her, I realized that I didn't have a decent definition of inferential or descriptive statistics, so I add them and found a few examples on the BioMed Central website.